rasenmaeher92/arxiv-network-graph/README.md

 MLG (Machine Learning Graph) is a visual representation of ML researchers and papers, and the connections between them.
 Each node in the graph (/citations_network) is an author or a paper, and an edge can represent a citation, a reference or a authorship.

-Note: There is an old version of the graph (/network) in which edges represent co-authorship of papers.
+Note: There is an old version of the graph (/network) in which edges represent co-authorship of papers, based solely on arXiv.org.

 Live demo is available at [Lyrn.ai](https://arxiv.lyrn.ai/citations_network).